Healthy Weight Gain Tips for the Underweight or Skinny Child

 2. Consider an Age-Appropriate Multivitamin

 While children may be naturally or constitutionally thin, some are skinny due to selective or extremely picky eating.
 These kids may not be getting adequate amounts of vitamins and minerals.
+In fact, in my work with older children who are fussy about food, most of them aren’t getting the range and dose of appropriate micronutrients.

 If your child’s diet leaves out one of the major food groups (dairy, fruit, vegetable, grains, proteins), consumes more fast food or processed foods instead of whole, natural foods, or is losing weight or having difficulty gaining weight, a multivitamin supplement may be a prudent addition to their daily diet.

-3. Use Weight Gain Foods
+3. Offer More Weight Gain Foods

 Every bite of food and every gulp of liquid can help your child gain weight, grow and be better nourished.